 Alexei K. Pushkov is Chairman of the Commission on Information and Media, Council of Federation, Federal Assembly of the Russian Federation.
 He is author & anchor of Postscriptum (TV Center, Russian TV Channel 3) and Professor of Diplomacy & International Relations at Moscow State Institute of International Relations (MGIMO University).

-Gregory Thielmann is Director of the Arms Control Association.
-He has served more than three decades in the executive and legislative branches of government, specializing in political-military and intelligence issues.
+Greg Thielmann has served more than three decades in the executive and legislative branches of government, specialising in political-military and intelligence issues.
+He currently serves as a board member of the Arms Control Association.
 From 2005 to 2009, he worked as a senior professional staffer of the Senate Select Committee on Intelligence.
 He was previously a U.S. Foreign Service Officer.
 (Photo: Arms Control Association)

 Chaired and moderated by Ambassador Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice at the Hertie School of Governance and Director of the school’s Centre for International Security Policy (CISP).
 He has been Chairman of the Munich Security Conference since 2008.

 This event is hosted by the Centre for International Security Policy at the Hertie School of Governance.